Spider-Man: Homecoming: Pre-production

 Watts wanted to heavily pre-visualize the film, especially its action sequences, as he does on all his films.
 For Homecoming, Watts worked with a team to "figure out the visual language for the action sequences and ... try stuff out before" filming began to help Watts practice given his lack of experience working on large-scale films.
 For the "web-slinging" sequences, Watts wanted to avoid the big "swoopy" camera moves that had been previously used and instead "keep it all as grounded as possible.
 So, whether it was shooting with a drone camera or a helicopter or a cable-cam, or even just handheld, up on a roof chasing after him, I wanted it to feel like we were there with him."

 In January 2016, Sony shifted the film's release date from July 28, 2017, to July 7, 2017, and said the film would be digitally remastered for IMAX 3D in post-production.
 J. K. Simmons expressed interest in reprising his role as J. Jonah Jameson from Sam Raimi's Spider-Man films.
 In early March, Zendaya was cast in the film as Michelle, and Tomei was confirmed as May Parker.
 The following month, Feige confirmed that characters from previous MCU films would appear, and clarified that the deal formed with Sony does not specify which characters can and cannot crossover.
 He noted that the sharing between the studios was done with "good faith" in order "to have more toys to play with as we put together a story", and that "the agreement was that it is very much a Sony Pictures movie... we are the creative producers.
 We are the ones hiring the actor, introducing him in [Civil War], and then working right now on the script and soon to be shooting."
 Sony Pictures chairman Tom Rothman further added that Sony has final greenlight authority, but were deferring creatively to Marvel.
 At CinemaCon 2016, Sony announced the title of the film to be Spider-Man: Homecoming, a reference to the common high school tradition homecoming as well as the character "coming home" to Marvel and the MCU.
-Tony Revolori – who had auditioned for Peter Parker – and Laura Harrier joined the cast as classmates of Parker's, and Downey Jr. was revealed to be in the film as Stark.
-Watts noted that Stark "was always a part of" the film's story because of his interactions with Parker in Civil War.
+Tony Revolori – who had auditioned for Peter Parker – and Laura Harrier joined the cast as classmates of Peter's, and Downey Jr. was revealed to be in the film as Stark.
+Watts noted that Stark "was always a part of" the film's story because of his interactions with Peter in Civil War.
 Downey Jr. was paid $10 million for his involvement.